MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-workspaces.md

 ### My users got the following message when they opened Edge Workspaces for the first time.
 What does this message mean and what should they do?

-This message is shown the first time a user clicks the Workspaces menu in the browser.
+This message is shown the first time a user selects the Workspaces menu in the browser.
 They have the option to get more information or click **Continue** to create a workspace.

 :::image type="content" source="media/microsoft-edge-workspaces/firstrun-welcome.png" alt-text="Welcome screen first time Workspaces is opened.":::

 ### I see the "Restart workspace" message.
 Why do I see this message and what should I expect?

-This is due to a temporary connectivity issue because Microsoft Edge can’t connect to the service that provides and supports Edge Workspaces.
+This message is due to a temporary connectivity issue because Microsoft Edge can’t connect to the service that provides and supports Edge Workspaces.

 :::image type="content" source="media/microsoft-edge-workspaces/restart-workspace.png" alt-text="Prompt to restart workspace":::